(Dock Location) 2765 NE 28th Court

 Lighthouse Point, Florida 33074

-Cap's Place is an Old Florida icon that should be visited at least once by everyone interested in Florida History and the old way of life.
+Cap's Place is an old South Florida icon that should be visited at least once by everyone interested in Florida History and the old way of life.

-It is on the U.S. National Register of Historic Places.
+It is on the U.S. National Register of Historic Places and is the oldest restaurant in Broward County.

-People go to Cap's for the ambience more than the food.
+People go to Cap's for the ambience as much as for the food.

 The food and service get mixed reviews on all of the rating sites like TripAdvisor, Yelp, Urban Spoon and others.
 Just keep that in mind and go anyway.